Shazaiib47/mortal-kombat-ms2/README.md

     - As a User who plays the game, I want to be able to have fun playing the game.
     - As a User who plays the game, I want my effort to be recognised whilst playing.
+    - As a User who plays the game, I want the game mechanics to be straightforward to understand.

 - ### Site Owner Goals